Ajay1812/Telegram_Wallpaper_BOT/README.md

-# Wallpaper Collection Telegram Bot
+# Photos Backup Utility - Telegram Bot

 This Telegram bot allows users to access and download a curated collection of wallpapers.